puallee/Online-dictionary-learning/README.md

-Code for our ICCT 2017 paper "ECG beats classification via online sparse dictionary and time pyramid matching".
-The code was tested on Window 10, with matlab 2012
-The code includes
-dataset is from MIT-BIH http://ecg.mit.edu/ 1.dictionary learning:
+Code for our ICCT 2017 paper "ECG beats classification via online sparse dictionary and time pyramid matching".// The code was tested on Window 10, with matlab 2012 // The code includes dataset is from MIT-BIH http://ecg.mit.edu/ 1.dictionary learning: